hmcts/vh-service-web/README.md

 In the `ClientApp` folder run `node accessibility_lint.js`.
 Will output a json with any issues.

 #Localization
-In html files, for localised text, set attibite 'i18n' for element or attribute with a unique identifier like `i18n="@@customerId"`.
+In html files, for localised text, set attribute 'i18n' for element or attribute with a unique identifier like `i18n="@@customerId"`.

 For inner text:
 ```html